Exploring the space of graphs with fixed discrete curvatures

+We now give some further results related to the matrix $A_{\Delta}$. \begin{proposition} $\rnk(A_{\Delta})= \binom{\Delta+1}{2}+3\Delta-3 =d-2$ for all $\Delta\geq 3$. \end{proposition} The proof of Proposition \ref{prop: rank of Adelta} is given in Appendix \ref{appendix: proof of rank Adelta}.
 Understanding the size of the fiber $\vert\mathcal{F}_{A_\Delta}(\gamma)\vert$ is a hard problem in general.
 However, making use of the special property that $\ker(A_4)$ is one-dimensional, we obtain the following bound on the size of the fiber in this case. \begin{proposition} Let $J$ be a JDM with $\Delta=4$.
 Then there are at most

-JDMs, including $J$, with the same degree and curvature sequences as $J$. \end{proposition} \begin{proof} We recall from Example \ref{example: delta=4} above that the Markov basis for $A_{4}$ contains a single element
+JDMs, including $J$, with the same degree and curvature frequencies as $J$. \end{proposition} \begin{proof} We recall from Example \ref{example: delta=4} above that the Markov basis for $A_{4}$ contains a single element